InsideGH/DiskPicasso/README.md

 # DiskPicasso

-This is a local diskcache built upon Picasso library.
+This is a local diskcache based on/using the [Picasso library](https://github.com/square/picasso).

 Cached images files are stored into Android application data folder.
 A journal of cache entries are stored in either a sql or realm based journal implementation.